PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-06 07:38:53
+Last updated: 2024-04-06 07:39:26
-Random Quote: You cannot change the nature of things.
-I am who I am.
-And you are who you are.
-Nothing will change that. - Ángel
+Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby